JasonZhangjc/VRPTD-MIP/README.md

  1. IBM ILOG CPLEX Optimization Studio (https://www.ibm.com/products/ilog-cplex-optimization-studio)

 To run the project:

  Data Processing:
  1. Put data_processing.cpp and all the data files (xxx.csv) you are using together.
  2. Modify the code piece "data_30_1.dat" on line 64 to a file name you like.
- 3. Modify the code piece "deli_grouped_sample_30_1.csv" on line 77 to the name of a data file including parameters you need.
+ 3. Modify the code piece "deli_grouped_sample_30_1.csv" on line 77 to the name of a data file you like.
- 4. Modify the code piece "distance_matrix_30_1.csv" on line 140 to the name of a data file including distance matrix you need.
+ 4. Modify the code piece "distance_matrix_30_1.csv" on line 140 to the name of a data file you like.
  5. On your terminal, run   g++ -std=c++14 data_processing.cpp
  6. On your terminal, run   ./a.out
  7. Go find the file named in 2.